searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 - Go to this directory: %userprofile%\appdata\LocalLow\IronGate\Valheim\Jotunn\CachedIcons
 - Delete all the pngs in that directory.
 - Restart the game and the mod should hopefully regenerate the icons correctly.

-**Sail Cloth Behaviour**: The sail on the ship enabled by this mod doesn't behave very well when wind hits it.
-Working on a fix but haven't had much luck yet.

 ## Planned Improvements
 - Resolve known issues.